-- 14.0.1 Recommended All animals should be reared on their farm of birth. - 14.0.2 Young stock, feeder or store stock must be sold direct to the farm where they will be raised. - 14.0.3 Animals must not be knowingly sold into systems prohibited by these standards. - 14.0.4 Routine sale to feedlots is prohibited. - 14.0.5 The planned use of stockyards and/or auction houses to sell animals is prohibited. - 14.0.6 Animals must not be displayed or offered for sale or transfer at farmers markets, swap meets or similar venues.
+- 14.0.1 Recommended All animals should be reared on their farm of birth. - 14.0.2 Animals must not be knowingly sold into systems prohibited by these standards. - 14.0.3 Routine sale to feedlots is prohibited. - 14.0.4 The planned use of stockyards and/or auction houses to sell animals is prohibited. - 14.0.5 Animals must not be displayed or offered for sale or transfer at farmers markets, swap meets or similar venues.